 Here is your weekly dose of “5-Bullet Friday,” a list of what I’m enjoying or pondering.

-Article I’m reading —
+What I’m reading and bookmarking —

-Quote I’m enjoying —
+Quote I’m pondering —